-In places like Hawaii. stack ventilation can be a challenge because the indoor temperature must be higher than the outdoor temperature for the stack ventilation to occur.
+places like In Hawaii, stack ventilation can be a challenge because the indoor temperature must be higher than the outdoor temperature for stack the ventilation to occur.
 Higher indoor temperatures cause a pressure difference so that the upper openings act as the outlet and cool air intake is induced at the lower opening.